zhirafovod/opentelemetry-python-contrib/util/opentelemetry-util-genai-dev/README.refactoring.telemetry.md

 ---
 ## 8. Agent Directives (You Are The Senior Software Engineer)
-When implementing tasks from Section 5:
+When implementing steps from Section 5:
 - Apply one logical group per commit / patch to ease review.
 - Always update this README section 7 (Changelog) marking entries status transitions.
 - Maintain zero failing tests; if a test requires rewrite, adjust fixture/matcher rather than reintroducing deprecated attributes.